-This cruise, of around 7 hours departs at 10am from the Mallaig yacht pontoon and offers passengers a chance to properly experience the romantic landscapes of the North West Highlands.
+This cruise, of around 7 hours departs from the Mallaig yacht pontoon and offers passengers a chance to properly experience the romantic landscapes of the North West Highlands.
 The trip takes you on a tour up the north shore from Mallaig, around the coastline of the Knoydart peninsula and along the waters of the Loch Nevis narrows.
 Quite apart from these crags and clouded peaks, passengers should look out for of the area’s sea life, among which are to be found an array of seabirds, otters, grey seals basking on rocks, dolphins and porpoises slipping in and out of the water.
 There are even minke whales from time to time.
 Visitors may also be fortunate to catch sight of Sea Eagles that nest nearby on the islands of Loch Morar

 On returning passengers can relax with a dram of Gaelic whisky or gin and take one last chance look back at the landscape of Britain’s last unspoiled wilderness and may find themselves fortunate enough to be hand feeding our local harbour seals back at the pontoon.

 The cold water of the Atlantic produce the most delicious seafood to be found; lunch will include local creel caught West Coast Langoustines, local Silver Sands hot & cold smoked salmon, brown crab claws, lobster & scallops. ( Subject to availability) This will be served at Tarbet bay in the recently converted church while the boat is at anchor.
 Vessel to shore transfer will be by dinghy